 All international students whose native language is not English must show proof of English proficiency in order to be admitted into the University of Colorado.
 While some students have met this minimum standard of English proficiency, they may find that they still need some ESL (English as a Second Language) support with their English language skills as they go through their academic program.
+Additional resources can be found here.

 CU BOULDER RESOURCES